-Ref Governance issue Source Actions to address the Measures of Lead/s Timescale 7.
+Ref Governance issue Source Actions to address the issue Measures of success Lead/s Timescale 7.
 Major Capital Projects - The Council has a number of major capital projects including delivering a Housing provision scheme in Kidderminster; Solar farm Electric vehicle charging points There are significant risks associated with the major schemes, including implications for revenue as well as capital budgets.
-Annual Audit Report 2020-21 Actions to address the issue On-going regular reporting on progress will be delivered through enhanced quarterly Capital Programme reporting.
+Annual Audit Report 2020-21 On-going regular reporting on progress will be delivered through enhanced quarterly Capital Programme reporting.
 Dedicated project management expertise will be put in place for all major projects and programme and cost risks will be closely managed.
-Clarity of delineation of the roles of those Members and Officers concerned with the delivery of projects and those concerned Measures of success Quarterly progress/monitoring reports presented to Cab/CLT Projects delivered on time within cost plan Lead/s CLT, Head of NWEDR, Head of Strategic Growth, Head of Resources On-going with regulatory decisions will be factored into the project management and decision making protocols will provide necessary ethical walls within the organisation and in line with the council's constitution.
+Clarity of delineation of the roles of those Members and Officers concerned with the delivery of projects and those concerned with regulatory decisions will be factored into the project management and decision making protocols will provide necessary ethical walls within the organisation and in line with the council's constitution.
+Quarterly progress/monitoring reports presented to Cab/CLT Projects delivered on time within cost plan CLT, Head of NWEDR, Head of Strategic Growth, Head of Resources On-going